google/blockly-samples/codelabs/getting_started/getting_started.md

 ### Injection

-Adding a Blockly workspace to a page is called *injection*, because the workspace is injected into a `div` that lready exists on the page.
+Adding a Blockly workspace to a page is called *injection*, because the workspace is injected into a `div` that already exists on the page.

 The function to call is `Blockly.inject(container, options)`, which takes two arguments:
 - `container` is where the Blockly workspace should be placed on the page.
 It can be an `Element`, an ID string, or a CSS selector.